Evaluating Vision Foundation Models for Pixel and Object Classification in Microscopy: Methods

 \subsubsection{Vision Foundation Models}

 refer to DL models trained on large and diverse datasets, enabling strong generalization across a wide range of downstream tasks and domains.
-Among the most widely used foundation models for dense prediction tasks is SAM \cite{sam}, which supports both interactive and automatic instance segmentation.
-SAM consists of three main components: a vision transformer \cite{vit} image encoder, a prompt encoder, and a mask decoder.
+Among the most widely used foundation models for dense prediction tasks is SAM~\cite{sam}, which supports both interactive and automatic instance segmentation.
+SAM consists of three main components: a vision transformer~\cite{vit} image encoder, a prompt encoder, and a mask decoder.
 The prompt encoder processes user inputs such as points or bounding boxes for interactive segmentation.
 The mask decoder combines image and prompt features to predict segmentation masks.
 SAM was trained primarily in a supervised manner with an iterative per-object segmentation objective.
-The successor model, SAM2 \cite{sam2}, extends the original framework to support video and 3D data.
-It replaces the standard vision transformer encoder with a hierarchical vision transformer \cite{hiera} and introduces architectural and training modifications to handle spatiotemporal data.
+The successor model, SAM2~\cite{sam2}, extends the original framework to support video and 3D data.
+It replaces the standard vision transformer encoder with a hierarchical vision transformer~\cite{hiera} and introduces architectural and training modifications to handle spatiotemporal data.
 Similar to its predecessor, SAM2 is predominantly trained using supervised learning.
-SAM generalizes to many imaging modalities, including biomedical imaging, but performs worse than domain-specific models.
-Hence, it was adapted to different biomedical domains by prior work, including to microscopy by $\mu$SAM \cite{micro-sam} and histopathology by PathoSAM \cite{patho-sam}.
-In contrast to SAM, DINO \cite{dino} follows a self‑supervised learning paradigm based on patch- and image-level self‑distillation.
-DINOv3 \cite{dinov3} significantly scales up the original DINO architecture and introduces an additional training phase aimed at preventing degradation of dense feature representations, thus yielding particularly high resolution features.
+SAM3~\cite{sam3} unifies language and vision in a single encoder and goes beyond segmenting individually prompted objects to understanding semantic concepts, enabling it to detect, segment and track all instances of an open-vocabulary category across images and videos.
+In contrast to SAM, DINO~\cite{dino} follows a self‑supervised learning paradigm based on patch- and image-level self‑distillation.
+DINOv3~\cite{dinov3} significantly scales up the original DINO architecture and introduces an additional training phase aimed at preventing degradation of dense feature representations for high resolution features.

+Vision foundation models generalize across many imaging modalities, including biomedical imaging, but typically perform worse than domain-specific models.
+To improve their applicability, SAM has been adapted to several biomedical domains, including microscopy with $\mu$SAM~\cite{micro-sam} and histopathology with PathoSAM~\cite{patho-sam}.
+Spatial proteomics, however, introduces additional challenges due to its high-dimensional, multi-channel data structure.
+KRONOS~\cite{shaban2025foundation} addresses these challenges by adapting DINOv2 with marker-specific embeddings to learn representations suited for this imaging modality.